Communication Disorders (MS)

 Students without any undergraduate preparation in communication disorders will be required to complete all of the following prerequisite courses.
 Students with an undergraduate degree in communication disorders may need to complete some of the following prerequisite courses if they were not part of their undergraduate preparation.
 The decision will be at the discretion of the graduate program director and chairperson.

 **PLEASE NOTE: Application to the master’s program in Communication Disorders and Sciences at William Paterson University should be made through the Communication Disorders and Sciences Centralized Application Service (CSDCAS) https://portal.csdcas.org/.
 Be advised, all application materials must be submitted through CSDCAS in order to complete your application.
+Applicants must have their application verified by the deadline date.
+Applications must be completed (e-submitted, payment received, and transcripts received) at least four weeks in advance of the deadline to ensure the application is verified on time.
 A supplementary application processing fee of $50.00 is required by WPUNJ.
-Applicants will receive an email with payment instructions within ten (10) business days of submitting the CSDCAS application.
+Applicants will receive an email with payment instructions.

 The GRE school code for CSDCAS is 3643.